 My cousin recommended the creme brûlée of all things, so I tried that while my parents and sister loaded up on baklava.
 It was all good and lovely, but not exactly up to the hype.
 On our third day, my cousin took us out to a restaurant on the Bosphorous called Kasibeyaz.
 The baklava served there was infinitely better.
 Still, I enjoyed the service and atmosphere at Hafiz Mustafa.

 It was a nice evening and since there was a tram stop right outside the restaurant, we took the tram back to the Sultanahmed area.
 There, we hopped off and checked out a few shops.

 One of them had beautifully embroidered pillow cases and the guy manning the shop immediately walked over and asked in English which ones I was interested in.
 I expressed surprise that he spoke English so well, and he began rattling off all the other languages he spoke: “Turkish, Arabic, Farsi, Dari…” I stopped him at Dari and asked where he was from.
-He was from Afghanistan and when I told him we were too, his demeanor changed and he instantly warmed up to us.
+It turns out he was Afghan and when I told him we were too, his demeanor changed and he instantly warmed up to us.
 He explained that a lot of times when Afghan tourists come around, they identify themselves by the country they live in and not their ethnicity.
 He expressed how proud he was to have met fellow Afghans who were not ashamed of where they were from.